Yoda-Man/aws_s3_upload_lite/README.md

 # aws_s3_upload_lite

-A simple, convenient package for uploading to AWS S3.
+A simple, convenient package for uploading files to AWS S3.

 Inspired by aws_s3_upload

 ## Getting Started

-Having created credentials on AWS, upload a file like so:
+Having created credentials on AWS, you can upload a file like this:

 ```dart
 AwsS3.uploadFile(